unitycoder/UnityAdvancedFPSCharacterController/README.md

 ### Mobile Integration
 This repo will soon have support for mobile controls!
 ### Others
-- Possible revamp of how Player Input is being managed.
+- Possible revamp of how Player Input is being managed in preparation for the upcoming mobile controls.
 - New and better slope detection and movement!
 - Save System with Binary Reader/Writer and JSON examples.